How Self-Custodial Bitcoin Staking Works

-Non-Custodial Bitcoin Staking is one of the three fundamental components of Core’s Satoshi Plus consensus.
-This feature integrates Bitcoin holders into Core’s ecosystem, enhancing network security while enabling Bitcoin to become a yield-generating asset.
+Self-Custodial Bitcoin Staking is one of the three fundamental components of Core’s Satoshi Plus consensus.
+This feature integrates Bitcoin holders into Core’s consensus, enhancing network security while enabling Bitcoin to become a yield-generating asset.

 How CLTV Timelock Works